 If Your Screen Won’t Turn On

-If the screen is not working, it would be best for most users to use an Android Data Recovery Tool.
+If the screen is not working, it would be best for most users to use an Android data recovery tool.
 Most of these tools are paid versions, but there are some free ones you can try, such as MiniTool Mobile Recovery for Android, Undeleter Recover files & data, and DiskDigger for Android.
 The free versions will have minimal features, and you may need an upgrade to do what you need.

-How to Prevent these Issues
+How to Prevent These Issues

-If you want gain real granular control over your Android device, then check out how to install TWRP recovery on Android.
-If you’re looking to do some Android gaming, then peruse our guide on the emulation front-end Retroarch for Android.
+If you want to gain real granular control over your Android device, then check out how to install TWRP recovery on Android.
+If you’re looking to do some Android gaming, peruse our guide on the emulation front-end Retroarch for Android.

-Image credit: Close-up usb cable connect phone and laptop computer
+Image credit: Close-up USB cable connect phone and laptop computer